 - 1. Academic and professional ability in the program. - 2.
 Preparation which constitutes a satisfactory foundation on which to complete the program. - 3.
-A proposed course for future study, which has sufficient merit to warrant approval. - Necessary research skills, professional attitudes, value priorities and qualities of mind to justify continuation of study toward the Master of Science degree.
+Necessary research skills, professional attitudes, value priorities and qualities of mind to justify continuation of study toward the Master of Science degree.